OrangeX4/Latex-Sympy-Calculator/README.md

 `Latex Sympy Calculator` parses **LaTeX math expressions** and converts it into the equivalent **SymPy form**.
 Then, **calculate it** and convert to latex result.

 It is designed for providing **people writing in latex or markdown** a ability to calculate something when writing math expression.
-It is based on `Python`, `Sympy` and `latex2sympy2` module.
+It is based on `Python`, `Sympy` and [`latex2sympy2`](https://github.com/OrangeX4/latex2sympy) module.

+PS: If you want to install the extension, **PLEASE READ THE INSTALL DESCRIPTION!**

 ## Features